- The Washington Times - Tuesday, December 30, 2025

 Advertisement

-Russia is believed to be racing ahead with a program to field nuclear-armed anti-satellite weapons, which could use a nuclear blast in space to destroy satellites.
+Russia is thought to be racing ahead with a program to field nuclear-armed anti-satellite weapons that could use a nuclear blast in space to destroy satellites.

-China has invested heavily in building space weapons that can destroy or disrupt satellites that would incapacitate U.S. communications, intelligence, missile warning and undermine the military’s ability to conduct joint operations and project power around the world.
+China has invested heavily in building space weapons that can destroy or disrupt satellites that would incapacitate U.S. communications, intelligence and missile warning and undermine the military’s ability to conduct joint operations and project power around the world.

-In its 2024 Commercial Space Integration Strategy, the Space Force identified 13 mission areas — command and control, communications, intelligence, missile warning, space domain awareness, and others — in which the military “will seek to integrate commercial space solutions” when it makes sense for the mission and can be done while also maintaining direct government responsibility for some sensitive national security functions.
+In its 2024 Commercial Space Integration Strategy, the Space Force identified 13 mission areas — including command and control, communications, intelligence, missile warning and space domain awareness — in which the military “will seek to integrate commercial space solutions” when it makes sense for the mission and can be done while maintaining direct government responsibility for some sensitive national security functions.

 Advertisement